-Except as indicated above, no appointment of a substitute attorney will be accepted unless it is signed or concurred in by the applicant or the assignee of the entire interest.
-In all cases where the substitute power of attorney is accepted, the name of the replaced attorney or firm will be cancelled from the file.
+No appointment of a substitute attorney will be accepted unless it is signed or concurred in by the applicant or the assignee of the entire interest.
+In all cases where the substitute power of attorney is accepted, the name of the replaced attorney will be cancelled from the file.

-The Clerk of the Examining Group will enter all proper substitute powers of attorney filed in ex parte cases.
+The clerk of the examining group will enter all proper substitute powers of attorney filed in ex parte cases.

-See \$ 402.07.
+See § 402.07.